Cooperative Open-ended Learning Framework for Zero-shot Coordination: Cooperative Open-Ended Learning

 We also optimize the cooperative incompatible mixture over the individual objective, which is the cumulative self-play rewards to improve the adaptive ability with expert partners.
 To simplify, we name it the individual and cooperative incompatible mixture (IPI mixture).
 We use an approximate oracle to approach the best response over the IPI mixture.
 Given strategy $s_n$, the oracle returns a new strategy $s_{n+1}$ : $ s_{n+1} = \operatorname{oracle}(s_{n+1}, \gJ(s_{n}, \phi)), $ with $\eta(s_{n+1})=0$ , if possible. $\gJ$ is the objective function as follows,

 where $\alpha$ is the balance hyperparameter.
 The objective consists of the cooperative compatible objective and the individual objective.
 The cooperative compatible objective aims to train the best response to those failed-to-collaborate strategies, and the individual objective aims to improve the adaptive ability with expert partners.
-We call the best response the best-preferred strategy if $\eta(s_{n+1})=0$.
+We call the best response the local best-preferred strategy in the population if $\eta(s_{n+1})=0$.